AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/custom-role.md

 ## Audit trail for custom roles

-Admins can download the custom role audit report to tracks all changes made to the custom roles, including creating, modifying, and deleting custom roles and their associated feature access.
+Administrators can download the custom role audit report to tracks all changes made to the custom roles, including creating, modifying, and deleting custom roles and their associated feature access.

 Refer this article [Audit trail for custom roles](/help/migrated/administrators/feature-summary/reports.md#audit-trail-for-custom-roles) for more information.